linux-chenxing/linux-chenxing.org/isp/index.md

 It updates only when data is transferred out of the SPI bus (by using 0x10 command), and the value which it uses to calculate it goes from weird internal state register.

-Basically it could be accessed by reading past the length that the command returns (i.e. command 0x20/0x22/0x23 has one byte of data, command 0x11/0x21 has no data, etc).
+That internal state register can be accessed by reading past the length that the command returns (e.g. for 0x20/0x22/0x23 it's 1 byte, for 0x21 it's 0 bytes)

 The value it has is either a "next" byte that is *going* to be received on SPI, or a *last* byte that has been sent over SPI (not the byte you sent that triggered this exact CRC update!)